ContextLab/davos/README.md

 ## Unsupported stuff

 The `smuggle` function cannot automatically resolve package names.
-For example, if the `umap-learn` package ins't installed, `smuggle umap` will attempt to `pip install umap` (which is a different library) rather than `pip install umap-learn`.
+For example, if the `umap-learn` package isn't installed, `smuggle umap` will attempt to `pip install umap` (which is a different library) rather than `pip install umap-learn`.
 If the `pip` name and `import` name don't match, you can manually pass a module's `pip` name to `smuggle` as follows:

 ```python
 @pipname('scikit-learn')